Grants and Awards

 Important reminders

-• Graduate Researchers who are traveling MUST have their Study Away application already approved and provide the approval letter BEFORE being eligible to apply for this scheme.
+• Graduate researchers who are traveling must have their Study Away application approved and provide the approval letter in their application to be eligible to apply for these schemes.
 This includes obtaining a letter of support from your supervisor to support your application.

 • Please only attach PDFs as supporting documents.
 Other file types may not open successfully, and your content may not be retained.